sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 This repository implements five sourmash plugins, `manysketch`, `fastgather`, `fastmultigather`, `multisearch`, and `manysearch`.
 These plugins make use of multithreading in Rust to provide very fast implementations of `sketch`, `search`, and `gather`.
 With large databases, these commands can be hundreds to thousands of times faster, and 10-50x lower memory, than sourmash.

 The main *drawback* to these plugin commands is that their inputs and outputs are not as rich as the native sourmash commands.
-In particular, this means that input databases need to be prepared differently.
-Moreover, the output may be most useful as a prefilter in conjunction with regular sourmash commands - see the instructions below for using `fastgather` to create picklists for sourmash.
+This may mean that your input files need to be prepared differently.
+The output may currently be most useful as a prefilter in conjunction with regular sourmash commands - see the instructions below for using `fastgather` to create picklists for sourmash.

 ## Input file formats

-All four search/gather commands use either zip files or _text files containing lists of signature files_ ("fromfiles") for the search database. `multisearch`, `manysearch` and `fastmultigather` also use either zips or "fromfiles" for queries, too.
+All four search/gather commands accept zip files or _text files containing lists of signature files_ ("fromfiles") for the search database. `multisearch`, `manysearch` and `fastmultigather` also use either zips or "fromfiles" for queries, too.
+All commands now accept single signature files as well, though this is only useful for single-query input.

 `manysketch` takes as input a CSV file with columns `name,genome_filename,protein_filename`.
 If you don't have `protein_filename` entries, be sure to include the trailing comma so the CSV reader can process the file correctly.

 ### Using zip files

-Zip files are used in two ways, depending on how the command works.

-If the command loads a collection of sketches into memory at the start, then the sketches from the zip file are simply loaded into memory!
-So,
-* `multisearch` loads both query and database into memory;
-* `manysearch` loads the queries into memory;
-* `fastmultigather` loads the search database into memory;

-If the command loads a collection of sketches throughout execution, then the zip file is _unpacked_ to a temporary directory and the sketches are loaded from there.
-(This can consume a lot of extra disk space!)
-So,
-* `manysearch` loads the sketches being searched this way;
-* `fastgather` loads the database sketches this way;
-* `fastmultigather` loads the query sketches this way;

-Note that the temp directory is created under the path specified in the `TMPDIR` environment variable if it is set, otherwise it returns `/tmp`.
+Signature zip files are the most efficient file to load, as they contain 'manifest' files with parameter information for each included sketch.
+When loading the zipfile, we can select relevant signatures without loading the sketches themselves into memory.
+We then only load the actual sketches (and optionally, downsample to a lower scaled value) when we're ready to use them.

 ### Using "fromfiles"